Promenade Closure

 Flood Markings

-To the right of the entrance to the present-day café, you can see the floodwater markings from the different centuries.
+To the right of the entrance to the present-day café, you can see the floodwater markings from various flooding events throughout the centuries.

 The Gauge Clock